 And it’s every parent on the planet’s goal to be in a healthy and thriving relationship with their child that lasts a lifetime.

-It’s hard and is work that takes more sacrifice that our society thinks is necessary or even possible, but it’s oh so worth it.
+It’s hard, and it’s work that takes more sacrifice than our society thinks is necessary (or even possible), but it’s oh so worth it.